moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

     Notice that the semantic model directory, which is part of the Data Product, contains the Semantic Model (Lens) configuration.
 This includes SQL scripts for defining tables, logical views, user group policies, and Lens deployment manifest file needed for successful integration into the Data Product consumption layer.
 By storing these files in a version-controlled repository, teams can better manage, collaborate, and track changes to the Data Product’s components throughout its lifecycle.

+### **Snowflake requirement**

+Since Lens is created on Snowflake as the source, the data remains in the source, and queries are executed within the Snowflake system itself.
+Only the metadata is ingested into Data OS for the creation of the Data Product.
+This means Lens utilizes Snowflake’s native query engine to run queries directly on the Snowflake source.

+To ensure smooth query execution, sufficient computing and storage permissions are required.
+Learn more about access control in Snowflake by referring to this link.
+Sufficient computing and storage permissions are needed to run queries.
+Learn more about access control in Snowflake by referring to this [link](https://docs.snowflake.com/en/user-guide/security-access-control-privileges).

 ## Step 1: Set up a connection with source

 To set up a connection with the source, create Depot if the Depot has already been created and activated during the Design phase of the Data Product, skip this step.
 The semantic model will utilize the existing Depot and the associated Instance Secrets set up.
 Ensure that the Depot is properly connected to the correct data source and that you have the necessary access credentials (Instance Secrets) available for the Lens deployment.